Recent research has linked prolonged sitting while viewing TV to a raised risk of developing colorectal cancer before the age of 50 years.

 Globally, colorectal cancer is the third most common cancer, with an estimated 1.4 million new cases every year, according to 2012 statistics from the World Cancer Research Fund.

-In the United States, surveillance by the National Cancer Institute suggests that colorectal cancer is the fourth most common cancer and that in 2015, approximately 1,332,085 people were living with the disease.
+In the United States, surveillance by the National Cancer Institute suggests that colorectal cancer is the

 The study authors remark that although the overall incidence of colorectal cancer is falling in the U.S. and many other countries, this is not the case for young-onset colorectal cancer.